bjucps/cps110-thinkcspy/_sources/06-MoreFlow/SentinelValuesAndValidation.rst

 Validating Input
 ~~~~~~~~~~~~~~~~~~~

-You can also use a ``while`` loop when you want to **validate** input;  when you want to make
+You can also use a ``while`` loop when you want to **validate** the user's input: when you want to make
-sure the user has entered valid input for a prompt.
+sure the user has entered input that conforms to what the program expects.
 Let's say you want a function
 that asks a yes-or-no question.
 In this case, you want to make sure that the person using
-your program enters either a Y for yes or N for no (in either upper or lower case).
+your program enters either a **Y** for yes or **N** for no (in either upper or lower case).
 Here is a program that uses a ``while`` loop to keep asking until it receives a valid answer.
 As a preview of coming attractions, it uses
-the ``upper()`` method which is described in :ref:`stringMethods` to convert a string to upper case.
+the ``upper()`` method (described later in the section on :ref:`stringMethods`) to convert a string to upper case.
-When you run the following code, try typing something other than Y or N to see how the code reacts:
+When you run the following code, try typing something other than Y or N a few times to see how the code reacts:

 .. activecode:: ch07_validation
     :timelimit: 60000